2023 Medicare Advantage Plans in Minnesota

 4. Consider Your Healthcare Providers

-Medicare Advantage plans use healthcare provider networks, and not all primary care doctors and specialists accept all plans.
-For many Minnesota shoppers, finding a plan that their doctor(s) accept is exhausting.
+Most Medicare Advantage plans available in Minnesota use local healthcare provider networks to deliver care.
+But not all specialists and primary care doctors accept all plans.
+It can be exhausting trying to find a plan you want that your doctors will accept.
 We can help!

 Should I Choose an HMO or PPO plan?